breatheco-de/content/src/content/how-to/[draft]github-clone-repository.md

 ![Fork Steps 2](https://i.imgur.com/0qzfYg0.png)

- 3. Then, an owner must be selected for the forked repository by clicking the **Select an owner** button, then choosing the **Repository name**.
+ 3. Then, an owner must be selected for the forked repository by clicking the **Select an owner** button and choosing the **Repository name**.
 You can also add a description (optional) to your fork if desired.

 ![Fork Steps 3](https://imgur.com/4gqX7LM.png)